Jcnator/Filtering-the-Slop-Fake-Detect/README.md

 bash run.sh SINGLE_IMAGE

+You can also provide the base model/classifier like -
+- bash run.sh SINGLE_IMAGE DINO:vit_b_16 SVM
+- bash run.sh SINGLE_IMAGE CLIP:ViT-L/14 Linear

+For SINGLE_IMAGE, you'll find the results in the singe_image_results folder.
+Please note that, as mentioned in the report, the GRAD CAM highlight does not *always* produce human-intuitive heatmaps

 ## Acknowledgement

 ​	This project is based on [*Detecting fake images*](https://utkarshojha.github.io/universal-fake-detection/) project of *Utkarsh Ojha*, *Yuheng Li* and *Yong Jae Lee*.